fbpx

 • Avoid mulch containing walnut bark, wood, hulls, and leaves

-• Install plants tolerant of juglone (see lists below — we’ll keep adding as we confirm hardiness of additional plants)
+• Install plants tolerant of juglone (see lists below — we’ll keep adding as we confirm the hardiness of additional plants)

 Most maples except silver maple (Acer spp)